BBVA/kapow/docs/source/the_project/quickstart.rst

 Ok, let's analyze **Kapow!** and check if it is compatible with our constraints:

 1. **Kapow!** is Open Source, so **it's also free as in beer**.
-2. By using kapow! we don't need to program our own solution, so we **don't have to waste time**.
+2. By using kapow! we don't need to code our own solution, so we **don't have to waste time**.
 3. By using Kapow! we can run any command in the :samp:`External Host` limiting the command parameters, so **it's safe**.
 4. By using Kapow! we can launch any system command as an HTTP API easily, so **we don't need to grant login access to anybody to** :samp:`External Host`.